 Higher Education Tutor

 My practice as a mentor is to empower individuals in Further and Higher Education.
 I develop tailored support that is driven by critical thinking and study skills development for independent learning.
 Committed to inclusivity and diversity, I provide support for students who identify as dyslexic and overseas students adjusting to UK Higher Educational Institutions.
 Mentoring is particularly useful when grades are not reflecting a student’s potential and when the student is experiencing difficulty in their study or disengaged.
 I have diverse experience facilitating students in the role as a mentor, as a Senior Student Mentor for the Anthropology department at the University of Sussex (2011-2014) and as a private mentor.
-If you are interested in being mentored (in East Sussex or virtually) please get in touch via the contact page.

 Inclusive Arts Facilitator